Fending off insurgents, main UK parties limp towards closest election in memory

 “Don’t put our recovery at risk,” Osborne told a news conference.

-Labour’s Miliband accused Cameron of presiding over a recovery that favoured the wealthy at the expense of the poor and said his party offered a fairer alternative.
+Labour’s Miliband accused Cameron of presiding over a recovery that favored the wealthy at the expense of the poor and said his party offered a fairer alternative.

 Miliband wants to put the state of Britain’s free National Health Service (NHS) at the heart of the election campaign, an institution which Britons regard as one of their crown jewels.